ibrahim607/KYX-Front-end/README.md

 ## 📄 License

-Private project — all rights reserved.
+KYX — all rights reserved.

 ---